Post2FixO/cronjob-config/README.md

 # Git Synchronization via Cronjob - Setup Steps

+Sync a Github repository to a Linux host with 2 intervals (CI/CD workaround when Linux host doesn't have a public IP/URL).

 WARNING: destructive operation.
-The script will delete anything that won't sync with the repository before replacing and updating it with the repository content.
+The script will delete anything in the destination folder that won't sync with the repository before updating it with the repository content.

-Sync a Github repository to a Linux host with 2 intervals (CI/CD workaround when Linux host doesn't have a public IP/URL)

 ## Overview